-Talk with the people you share space with, let them know in advance, where, when and how long you will be practicing.
+Talk with the people you share space with, and let them know in advance, where, when, and how long you will be practicing.
 You may need to work out the details with them so your practice works for them too.

 Gather together ALL the tools you need before your start.
-Keep all your music gear well organised and tidy so it is always ready to be used.
+Keep all your music gear well organized and tidy so it is always ready to be used.

 How do you feel?
 Have you eaten a snack recently?
 Are you hydrated?
 Make sure you are physically prepared for a productive practice.

-Before you start practice, take a moment to breath deeply and relax.
+Before you start practice, take a moment to breathe deeply and relax.
 Enable yourself to re-orientate your focus for what is to come, leaving to the side what has passed.

-Start each practice with warm up, stretching and shaking out your whole body,
+Start each practice with a warm-up, stretching and shaking out your whole body,

 Practice with Intent